Bulwell: Bulwell Hall

-S. T. Cooper and the National School
+S.T.
+Cooper and the National School

 The purchase of Bulwell Hall made Samuel Thomas Cooper a lord of the manor in and around Bulwell.
-Cooper was a philanthropist and in 1866 paid £3000 to build another school for local children.
-This national school served up to 518 – a remarkable feat for the size of the building.
-Remaining in use as the old building of St Mary's C of E Primary and Nursery School primary school, it is now listed and serves far fewer pupils than when it was built.
+Cooper was a philanthropist and paid £3,000 to build another school for local children in 1866; it served up to 518 children, a remarkable feat for the size of the building.
+Remaining in use as the old building of St Mary's CofE primary and nursery school primary school, it is now listed and serves far fewer pupils than when it was built.
 (See picture:)

 After Cooper's death, his widow, Annie Cooper, donated £600 to Bulwell St Mary's for a better organ.
 Still in use, though now electrified, the organ houses a plaque marking her donation in memory of her husband.
-Some sources claim this was the same S. T. Cooper who later enclosed Bulwell Bogs as his own private ground.
+Some sources claim this was the same S.T.
+Cooper who later enclosed Bulwell Bogs as his own private ground.
 It is known that Cooper died in 1871, aged 39, and that the protest over the Bogs took place in 1872, but this does not preclude a protest taking place after his death for actions made whilst still alive.
-There is no other S. T. Cooper recorded as lord of the manor of Bulwell.
+There is no other S.T.
+Cooper recorded as lord of the manor of Bulwell.